sency-ai/smkit-ui-ios-demo/Assessment.md

 // Fitness Assessmet exemple
 func startFitnessAssessment(){
     do{
-        let userData = UserData(gender: .Female, birthday: Date()) // This is optinal if not provided the SDK will requst from the user his age and gender.
+        let userData = UserData(gender: .Female, birthday: Date()) // This is optional if not provided the SDK will requst from the user his age and gender.
         // Start assessment
         try SMKitUIModel.startAssessmet(
         viewController: self,